SwizDev01/TuneWave/Readme.md

-# TuneWave - By Kronix
+# TuneWave - By SwizDev

 ## Discord Music Bot
 ## This code ate every Discord music bot for an evening snack